Once upon a time

-Over the years I have adjusted the recipe a little bit myself too as my children didn’t like one or two of the ingredients, parsnip and I added mushrooms, but it’s still authentic and in large lines his idea.
-I just use just the winter carrot instead and leave the parsnip out or add green peas when I feel like it.
+Over the years I have adjusted the recipe a little bit myself too as my children didn’t like one or two of the ingredients, parsnip for example and at some point in my life I added mushrooms, but it’s still authentic and in large lines his idea.
+I just use just winter carrot or sweet potatoes instead of parsnip.

-In this case I used broccoli and sweet potatoes as the Mrs doesn’t like them and we want to keep her happy don’t we.
-I have written down the recipe to the best of my recollection of the original (it’s been over thirty years since he showed me).
+In this case I used broccoli and sweet potatoes instead of parsnips and peas as the Mrs doesn’t like them and we want to keep her happy don’t we.
+I have written down the recipe to the best of my recollection of the original (it’s been over thirty years since he showed me how to do it).